How we use information about you - Fair Processing Notice

 The CCG does not directly provide health care services and therefore does not hold personal healthcare records.
 If you wish to have sight of, or obtain copies of your of your own personal health care records you will need to apply to your GP Practice, the hospital or NHS Organisation which provided your health care.

-Everybody has the right to see, or have a copy, of data we hold that can identify you, with some exceptions.
-You do not need to give a reason to see your data, but you may be charged a fee (of up to £50.)
+Everybody has the right to see, or have a copy, of data we hold that can identify you.
+Under special circumstances, some information may be withheld.

 How long do you hold information